-#3104890 dr_monu - 07/03/14 12:30 @strugle- so after going unmatched after this last season, I looked at my CV and decided that I needed to upgrade it with some recent clinical type experience.
+#3104890 dr_monu-07/03/14 12:30 @strugle- So after going unmatched after this last season, I looked at my CV and decided that I needed to upgrade it with some recent clinical-type experience.
 Now obviously the BEST experience would be to do an externship or even observe in an inpatient Hospital setting, especially if it had a residency program within, there is no denying that.
-I personally decided that while I have applied to an externship program that is here local to my area (the DMV), I would use one of these paid externship programs.
-Americlerkships, Medclerkships, Fmgaffordable, Dr. Jaddou's etc...
-I chose Dr. Jaddou's simply because I recognized one of his externs on the website from one of my interviews.
-Yeah its a pretty lame reason, but thats what it was, the pic on the website was an actual person I had briefly met, and so I took a chance.
-While there I met other externs who had personal experiences with the other paid programs as well.
-I'm happy with my experience at Somerset, and having taken the advice of other externs I am looking to join another paid externship as well.
+I personally decided that, while I have applied to an externship program that is local to my area (the DMV), I would use one of these paid externship programs.
+Americlerkships, Medclerkships, FMGaffordable, Dr. Jaddou's, etc. I chose Dr. Jaddou's simply because I recognized one of his externs on the website from one of my interviews.
+Yeah, it's a pretty lame reason, but that's what it was—the picture on the website was of an actual person I had briefly met, and so I took a chance.
+While there, I met other externs who had personal experiences with the other paid programs as well.
+I'm happy with my experience at Somerset, and having taken the advice of other externs, I am looking to join another paid externship as well.
 So strugle basically if you need USCE then take a chance on something and go get it, sitting on this forum talking about legality, overrated, underrated, your just playin yourself bud.

 USMLE Forums Newbie